RunMat

 Why are engineers searching for MATLAB alternatives?

-Engineers search for MATLAB alternatives because licenses cost over $2,000 per seat and MathWorks has moved to subscription-only pricing, making the cost recurring rather than one-time.
-This guide compares the top four free options (RunMat, Octave, Julia, and Python) across real engineering use cases, performance, compatibility, and library support.
+Engineers search for MATLAB alternatives because professional licenses start at $940/year per seat (and commonly exceed $2,000 with toolboxes), and MathWorks has ended perpetual pricing for Student and Home tiers, pushing more users toward recurring subscriptions.
+This guide compares the top four free options (RunMat, Octave, Julia, and Python) across real engineering use cases, focusing on speed, compatibility, and how much of MATLAB's library surface each tool actually covers.

 TL;DR Summary

-To verify these claims yourself, paste a .m file into the browser sandbox.
+To verify any of this yourself, paste a .m file into the browser sandbox.
 No install or sign-up required.

 Data Analysis and Visualization

-plot,scatter, andhistalongsidefigure,subplot,hold, andgcf.
+RunMat supports 20+ plot types including plot, scatter, hist, surf, contour, bar, pie, stem, quiver, area, errorbar alongside figure, subplot, hold, and gcf.
 Rendering is GPU-first: vertex buffers are built on-device and rendered through WebGPU in the browser or Metal/Vulkan/DX12 natively, so plots involving large datasets avoid CPU-side bottlenecks.
-An interactive 3D camera supports rotate, pan, and zoom, with reversed-Z depth and dynamic clip planes for precision in LiDAR, CFD, and radar visualization.
-Figure scenes can be exported and reimported for persistence and replay.surface,contour, andbarchart types are not yet implemented. -
+An interactive 3D camera supports orbit and pan with scroll-wheel zoom, using reversed-Z depth and dynamic clip planes for precision in LiDAR, CFD, or radar visualization.
+Figure scenes can be exported and reimported for persistence and replay.
+For a walkthrough of all supported plot types, see the MATLAB plotting guide.

 Simulation and System Modeling

-Simulation and system modeling in MATLAB alternatives means solving ODEs, running Monte Carlo sweeps, and building discrete-time controllers in script.
-None of these tools replicate Simulink’s graphical block-diagram modeling.
+Simulation and system modeling in MATLAB alternatives means solving ODEs and running Monte Carlo sweeps or discrete-time controllers in script.
+None of these tools replicate Simulink's graphical block-diagram modeling.
 Each offers script-based simulation with different tradeoffs in speed and solver coverage.

-- RunMat runs MATLAB simulation scripts (e.g., ODEs, discrete-time models) at near-native speed.
+RunMat runs MATLAB simulation scripts (ODEs, discrete-time models) at near-native speed.
 Monte Carlo simulations and batch parameter sweeps benefit from automatic GPU acceleration.
 Control systems packages (transfer functions, state-space analysis) are on the roadmap.

-- Julia excels in simulations and modeling, particularly with its DifferentialEquations.jl library, offering performance comparable to or surpassing MATLAB's solvers for ODEs, SDEs, and DAE systems.
+Julia excels in simulations and modeling, especially with its DifferentialEquations.jl library, which offers performance comparable to or surpassing MATLAB's solvers for ODEs and SDEs.
 ControlSystems.jl mirrors MATLAB's control toolbox.
-Julia's code, similar to MATLAB, allows natural math expressions and vector/matrix use, supporting clean modeling with Unicode and efficient small functions.
-Initial simulation runs may pause briefly for JIT compilation, but subsequent runs are much faster.
+Julia's code, like MATLAB's, allows natural math expressions and vector or matrix use, supporting clean modeling with Unicode and efficient small functions.
+The first simulation run may pause briefly for JIT compilation, but subsequent runs are much faster.

-MATLAB loop performance varies 10–100x across alternatives because of differences in JIT compilation and interpreter overhead.
-RunMat uses a tiered model inspired by Google’s V8 engine: code starts running immediately in an interpreter, then “hot” paths are compiled into optimized machine code.
-The result is a system that feels fast from the first run and often gets faster as it executes.
-Julia compiles functions the first time they’re called, which introduces a brief pause up front, but subsequent runs execute at full speed.
-In practice, both tools rival or surpass MATLAB’s own JIT in handling loop-heavy or custom algorithms.
+MATLAB loop performance varies 10 to 100x across alternatives because of differences in JIT compilation.
+RunMat uses a tiered model inspired by Google's V8 engine: code runs immediately in an interpreter, then hot paths compile to optimized machine code.
+Julia compiles each function on first call: a brief pause up front, full speed thereafter.
+Both rival or surpass MATLAB's own JIT for loop-heavy code.

 To see the difference a JIT makes, run this million-iteration loop right here; an interpreter would crawl through it: